 You may not be familiar with lingonberries (Vaccinium vitis-idaea), a relative of cranberries, unless you’ve had lunch at an IKEA store.
 They grow wild in cold climates and are popular for jams and sauces in Scandinavia.
 I planted some as a groundcover in my front yard and developed a profound respect for anyone who harvests these tiny, tart berries.
 No wonder we seldom see them in places where there are alternatives like big fat strawberries, raspberries, and cherries!
-(I picked a sprig to garnish my sorbet in the photo but I bought the berries to make it at the grocery store.)
+(Even though I had them growing in my yard, I bought the lingonberries berries to make my sorbet at the grocery store.)
 Their low sugar content makes them a perfect choice for a low-carb fruit dessert.

 RASPBERRY LINGONBERRY SORBET